The Future Of Mobile Learning

 The New Adobe Captivate 7 Marches Backwards into the Future [Review]

 A year ago I wrote a post entitled An Honest Assessment of Adobe Captivate 6 [First Impressions] , which garnered 81 ReTweets and 62 comments, and to this day is the most read post here on my blog. via An Honest Assessment of Adobe Captivate 6 [First Impressions] | The mLearning Revolution Blog.
 Fast Forward One Year Later.
 Hence the title of this post.
 Conclusion.

 NOVEMBER 23, 2009

 If you are intrigued by the future of learning design, you won’t want to miss the second half of this interview with Karl Kapp.
-Some form of the convergence of all these technologies in one tool will be the future environment in which knowledge workers will interact.
+Karl: Well, as the futurist William Gibson has been quoted as saying “the future is already here, it is just not evenly distributed.”
 So I look to the convergence of social media, 3D worlds and business applications to be the future of learning.

 matthewbuckland.com » The future of social networking – a concept investigation